genepattern/tfsites.DefineTfBindingSitesFromPBM/docs/v1/index.md

 2. Histograms of Relative Affinities (.png)
 - Histogram plots
   - All relative affinity values
-  - Affinity values for the sequences that follow the IUPAC minimal binding site
+  - Relative affinity values for the sequences that follow the TF binding site definition
-  - Affinity values for the sequences that don't follow the IUPAC minimal binding site
+  - Relative affinity values for the sequences that don't follow the TF binding site definition

    <img src="./01-output_aff-histograms.png"/>